 Kick off the road trip on Highway 169 to North Brooklyn Park and check out the Twin Cities Maze.
 They have a large field of sunflowers to wander through, as well as an on-site corn maze and pumpkin patch.
 If you miss the sunflowers, you can always check out the other fall-related activities until November.

-Treasured Haven Farm is located on the St Croix Riverway in Rush City.
-This working farm has an elongated growing season that runs from July through mid-September, so there is plenty of time to get in a good photo opportunity.
+Treasured Haven Farm is located on the St. Croix Riverway in Rush City.
+This working farm has an elongated growing season from July through mid-September, so there is plenty of time to get in a good photo opportunity.
 These are also some of the most beautiful prairies and stretches of forest I saw in the whole state.

 You’ll also want to check out Waldoch Farm in Lino Lakes.
 This farm has six acres of sunflowers with over 150,000 blooms.
 Guests can wander through the towering flowers, taking photos or picking a few special flowers to bring home.